233-235 Monument Road,

 The Edgbaston Cinema was taken over by Associated British Cinemas(ABC) soon after opening.
 The Compton organ was damaged and removed from the cinema in 1941, when the building suffered some damage by German bombs.

 ABC closed the Edgbaston Cinema on 16th November 1968 with Richard Harris in “Camelot”.
 The building was converted into a bingo club, which only lasted a few years.
+It was then operated by Mecca Ltd. as Old Time Music Hall.
 The building was subsequently demolished and housing now stands on the site.